 An accusation of theft is a serious issue and can have repercussions that follow you for the rest of your life.
-If you have been accused of theft or any related activity, start working on your criminal defense as quickly as possible.
-Contact our Boca Raton theft crime attorney today.
+If you have been accused of theft or any related activity, contact our Boca Raton theft crime attorney to start working on your criminal defense today.

 Types of Boca Raton Theft Charges

 In Florida, there are two classifications of theft: grand theft and petit theft.
 Whether an act of theft is grand theft or petit theft depends on the monetary value that was stolen.